keewon/corb_chrome75_test/README.md

 All were from Chrome 75.

 To reproduce this issue, I made an example.
-It consists of 2 Rails servers and 1 Android app.
+It consists of ~~2 Rails servers~~ 2 python servers and 1 Android app.
 For HTTPS, I used [ngrok](https://ngrok.com/).
 I guess you can use ngrok freely.

 ## HTML server
 It provides simple HTML.
-See https://github.com/keewon/corb_chrome75_test/blob/master/server1/app/views/welcome/index.html.erb
-Inside the HTML, it calls `fetch()` to fetch response from the JSON API server.
+See https://github.com/keewon/corb_chrome75_test/blob/master/python_servers/server1.py Inside the HTML, it calls `fetch()` to fetch response from the JSON API server.

- - Endpoint is /welcome/index
+ - Python3 is required
- - Rails 4.2.8
- - Tested with Ruby 2.4.1
- - Do `bundle install` before running

 ## JSON API server
 It provides 5K bytes of JSON response.
 It puts CORS related headers to the response header.
-See https://github.com/keewon/corb_chrome75_test/blob/master/apiserver/app/controllers/dummy_controller.rb
+See https://github.com/keewon/corb_chrome75_test/blob/master/python_servers/apiserver.py
-It removes `X-Content-Type-Options: nosniff` from the repsonse headers.

- - Endpoint is /dummy/index
+ - Python3 is required
- - Rails 4.2.8
- - Tested with Ruby 2.4.1
- - Do `bundle install` before running

 ## Android app
 Built with Android SDK 27.